Hydrological-Observation-Group/WatSet/README.md

-# **landsat5789-water (Deep learning tutorial for remote senisng image)**
+# **WatSet (Surface water dataset for deep learning)**
 ### --- **Title**
-**Deep learning-based surface water mapping using Landsat-5, 7, 8 and 9 images.**
+**Deep learning-based surface water mapping using remote sensing images.**
 ### -- **Content**
-- Tutorial of remote sensing image acquisition and groud truth labeling.
-- Tutorial of remote sensing data loader for deep learning.
-- Tutorial of deep learning model building (take unet as example).
-- Tutorial of deep learning model training and validation.
+- landsat-5,7,8,9 images-based surface water dataset.
+- sentinel-2 images-based surface water dataset.
+- sentinel-1 SAR image-based surface water dataset.
 ### -- **Ongoing image labeling**
 - Number of labeled image reach to 76!! :tada:
 - If you are interested in this propject, welcome to join us! :clap:
 ![Distribution of the labled image](./figures/dset_distribution.png)

+## todo
+1. improve the repo by refering to GlaSet repo.